fanrenaz/starter-academic/content/en/working/planning_school/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: Invited for 2nd round review
+publication: Invited for 2nd round review at Journal of Planning Education and Research
-publication_short: Invited for 2nd round review
+publication_short: Invited for 2nd round review at Journal of Planning Education and Research

 abstract: TBD

 # Summary.
 An optional shortened abstract.
-summary: Invited for 2nd round review
+summary: Invited for 2nd round review at Journal of Planning Education and Research

 tags:
 - Source Themes